British Army: Training

 Candidates for the Army undergo common training, beginning with initial military training, to bring all personnel to a similar standard in basic military skills, which is known as Phase 1 training.
 They then undertake further specialist trade-training for their specific Regiment or Corps, known as Phase 2 training.
 After completing Phase 1 training a soldier is counted against the Army's trained strength, and upon completion of Phase 2 are counted against the Army's fully trained trade strength.

-Soldiers under the age of 17 and 6 months will complete Phase 1 training at the Army Foundation College.
+Soldiers under the age of 17 and six months will complete Phase 1 training at the Army Foundation College.
 Infantry Soldiers will complete combined Phase 1 & 2 training at the Infantry Training Centre, Catterick, whilst all other Soldiers will attend Phase 1 training at the Army Training Centre Pirbright or Army Training Regiment, Winchester, and then complete Phase 2 training at different locations depending on their specialism.
 Officers conduct their initial training at the Royal Military Academy Sandhurst (RMAS), before also completing their Phase 2 training at multiple different locations.

 Flags and ensigns

 The British Army's official flag is the Union Jack.
 The Army also has a non-ceremonial flag that is often seen flying from military buildings and is used at recruiting and military events and exhibitions.
-Traditionally most British Army units had a set of flags, known as the colours—normally a Regimental Colour and a Queen's Colour (the Union Jack).
+Traditionally most British Army units had a set of flags, known as the colours—normally a Regimental Colour and a King's Colour (the Union Jack).
 Historically these were carried into battle as a rallying point for the soldiers and were closely guarded.
 In modern units the colours are often prominently displayed, decorated with battle honours, and act as a focal point for Regimental pride.
 A soldier re-joining a regiment (upon recall from the reserve) is described as re-called to the Colours.

 Ranks and insignia

 Most ranks across the British Army are known by the same name regardless of which Regiment they are in.
-However, the Household Cavalry call many ranks by different names, the Royal Artillery refer to Corporals as Bombardiers, and Private soldiers are known by a wide variety of titles; notably trooper, gunner, guardsman, sapper, signalman, fusilier, craftsman and rifleman dependant on the Regiment they belong to.
+However, the Household Cavalry call many ranks by different names, the Royal Artillery refer to Corporals as Bombardiers, the Rifles spell Sergeant as Serjeant, and Private soldiers are known by a wide variety of titles; notably trooper, gunner, guardsman, kingsman, sapper, signaller, fusilier, craftsman and rifleman dependant on the Regiment they belong to.
 These names do not affect a soldier's pay or role.